YsielX/movy/Readme.md

 ## Roadmap

-At this moment, `movy` in in very early-alpha state with the folloing features missing:
+At this moment, `movy` is in very early-alpha state with the folloing features missing:

 - Upstream our changes to [sui](https://github.com/MystenLabs/sui) and [aptos-core](https://github.com/aptos-labs/aptos-core)
 - Full Aptos support.
 (We have a private branch for that but still figuring out a good API design.)